Heavy-Traffic Insensitive Bounds for Weighted Proportionally Fair Bandwidth Sharing Policies: Introduction.

-Furthermore, our bounds hold for a class of phase-type file size distributions that can approximate any file size distribution arbitrarily closely.
-The dominant terms in the upper and lower bounds, $L_s\cdot\max_r\weight_r/\epsilon$ and $L_s\cdot\min_r\weight_r/\epsilon$ respectively, do not depend on the specific forms of the file size distributions in this class except for their means.
-Therefore, we say that the upper and lower \emph{bounds} are \emph{heavy-traffic insensitive}.
-For the proportionally fair policy with equal weights, the dominant terms in the upper and lower bounds coincide, and thus the total expected number of flows is heavy-traffic insensitive.
-This result for the proportionally fair policy complements the diffusion approximation result in \cite{VlaZhaZwa_14} since it justifies the validity of the approximation on the total expected number of flows given by the diffusion process in steady state.
+Our bounds for the (equal-weight) proportionally fair policy complements the diffusion approximation result in \cite{VlaZhaZwa_14} since it justifies the validity of the approximation on the total expected number of flows given by the diffusion process in steady state.
 Furthermore, our state-space collapse result, which will be explained in the next section, implies the interchange of limits as a by-product for the diffusion approximation in \cite{VlaZhaZwa_14}, thus demonstrating the heavy-traffic insensitivity of the \emph{distribution} of the numbers of flows on different routes.

 We remark that our upper bound in \eqref{eq-bounds} scales linearly with the \emph{number of links}, while static planning for bandwidth sharing would yield a result that scales linearly with the \emph{number of routes}.
 This scaling behavior of weighted proportionally fair policies is very appealing in applications such as data centers and the Internet, since the number of links is typically several orders of magnitude smaller than the number of routes.